FlKo/LazarusDockedDesktops/README.md

 #### Step 3: Importing the *Lazarus...Docked...Desktops*

 After the restart of the IDE it looks...hmm...scary.
 But we will now fix that.
-You can try to rearrange the windows for yourself as you like, but prepare yourself for some unlovely bugs.
+You can try to rearrange the windows for yourself as you like, but be preparedfor some unlovely bugs.
-It's better load the prepared laylouts.
+It's better to load the prepared laylouts.

 Select *Desktops* in the *Tools* menu.